BossAsianMafia/Getting-and-Cleaning-Data/README.md

 ~~~~

 >Converting the subject and activity variables to factors
->Then grouping data-frame in preparation for summarize
+>then grouping data-frame in preparation for summarize

 ~~~~
 meanandstd$subject<-as.factor(meanandstd$subject)